-- 1. The applicant will be the TIA Office, specifically the TIA Administrator and the PgM will serve as the point of contact for EPD and USACE. - 2.
-The project environmental consultant will prepare and obtain Section 404 Permits and/or BV applications, working through PgM environmental process. - 3.
-The PgM will review all Section 404 Permit and BV applications prior to transmittal to the applicable regulatory agency - 4.
-The PgM will facilitate the purchase of all Section 404 Permit and/or BV mitigation credits in coordination with GDOT OES.
+- 1. The applicant will be the GDOT TIA Office, specifically the TIA Administrator and the PgM will serve as the point of contact for EPD and USACE. - 2.
+The project environmental consultant will prepare and obtain Section 404 Permits and/or BV applications, working through the PgM environmental process. - 3.
+Depending on funding/Letting the PgM will review all Section 404 Permit and BV applications prior to transmittal to the applicable regulatory agency.
+If PgM reviews permit applications, then PgM will transmit to agencies; if OES reviews, then OES will transmit to agencies; and if locally let, then local sponsor will transmit to agencies.